makeabilitylab/physcomp/arduino/rgb-led-fade.md

   |-RGBConverter.h
 ```

-3. Third, if you have lots of `.h` and `.cpp` files and want to organize them into their own individual sub-folders, then... this can be frustrating!
+**Third**, if you have lots of `.h` and `.cpp` files and want to organize them into their own individual sub-folders, then... this can be frustrating!
 But there is a solution since the ~Arduino 1.6 release: you must put these sub-folders into a sub-folder called `src` ([link](https://github.com/arduino/Arduino/issues/4936#issuecomment-312953260)) within your root sketch directory.
 Indeed, this is exactly our setup for using the [RGBConverter](https://github.com/ratkins/RGBConverter) library.
 It's in `CrossFadeHue\src\RGBConverter`.
 So, your directory structure should look like:

 ```
 CrossFadeHue